AmiQuijano/Research_Track1/README.md

 - Initial position of the robot is different etc.

+Additionally, it was observed that without changing the code at all, with each run, the final position of the tokens would be slightly different from another test run.
+This could be attributed to small errorss in robot motion given the velocity and time as well as a small lag with respect to real time execution.

 Given these other situations it would worth it to see if an even more robust code can be written.